Tapeless-App/Tapeless-CLI/README.md

 ### Local Build

-To create a local build, setup the version you wish to build. e.g. `TAPELESS_VERSION=1.0.0` and run the build command:
+To create a local build for testing purposes, setup the version you wish to build. e.g. `TAPELESS_VERSION=1.0.0` and run the build command:

 ```
   go build -o ./build/tapeless -ldflags "\